Nangal History, Family Crest & Coats of Arms

 The surname Nangal was first found in at Milford Haven, Pembrokeshire, SW Wales, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 The Nangal surname arrived Cork, where Gilbert D'Angulo accompanied Strongbow into Ireland in 1172.

-Important Dates for the Nangal family
+Early History of the Nangal family

 This web page shows only a small excerpt of our Nangal research.
 Another 59 words (4 lines of text) covering the years 1689, 1757, 1830, 1508, 1536, 1541, 1719, 1784, 1636, 1699, 1686, 1691 and 1689 are included under the topic Early Nangal History in all our PDF Extended History products and printed products wherever possible.